zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 export PATH=${PATH}:<RUNTIME_DIR>/bin
 ```

 `<RUNTIME_DIR>` should be replaced with your real Zowe runtime directory path.
 This will update the `PATH` for the current shell.
 To make this update persistent, you can add the line to your `~/.profile` file, or the `~/.bashProfile` file if you are using a bash shell.
 To make this update system wide, you can update the `/etc/.profile` file.
-Once the PATH is updated, you can execute the `zwe` command from any USS directory.
+Once the `PATH` is updated, you can execute the `zwe` command from any USS directory.
 For the remainder of the documentation when `zwe` command is referenced, it is assumed that it has been added to your `PATH`.

-The `zwe` command has built in help that can be retrieved with the `-h` suffix.
+The `zwe` command has built in help that can be retrieved with the `-h` option.
 For example, type `zwe -h` to display all of the supported commands.
 These are broken down into a number of sub-commands:

 ```
 zwe -h
  ...
 Available sub-command(s):
     - certificate
     - components
+    - config
+    - diagnose
     - init
     - install
     - internal
+    - migrate
     - sample
     - start
     - stop
+    - support
     - version
 ```

 ## Step 4: Copy the zowe.yaml configuration file to preferred location